Wallets, IDs but no survivors found in China Eastern crash

 No survivors have been found among the 123 passengers and nine crew members.
 Video clips posted by China’s state media show small pieces of the Boeing 737-800 plane scattered over a wide forested area, some in green fields, others in burnt-out patches with raw earth exposed after fires burned in the trees.
 Each piece of debris has a number next to it, the larger ones marked off by police tape.

-The crash left a deep pit in the mountainside, Xinhua said, citing rescuers.
+The crash left a deep pit in the mountainside about the size of a football field, Xinhua said, citing rescuers.
 Chen Weihao, who saw the falling plane while working on a farm, told the news agency it hit a gap in the mountain where nobody lived.

 “The plane looked to be in one piece when it nosedived.
 Within seconds, it crashed,” Chen said.